 Add into the random reasons for falling I know someone who was attacked by bees, someone who was bitten by a snake, and someone knocked off by a sheep, so there is always the chance of a fall.

 Add to this that on many classics routes these days you can have holds like glass (I’m thinking of Little Chamonix here), or routes that have had few ascents (especially mountain routes) that can get very grubby.
 Get a damp day, throw in dirty rock, a glassy hold, and your ability to guarantee not whipping can be seriously compromised.

 The best example of this was Andy Fanshawe, a bold climber with a reputation for running it out, who fell leading a climb well within his grade and died - his reason for rushing that he was due to be on Blue Peter.

-For me, personally, I feel pride in well protecting any climb, even one I could solo, climbing it well, getting the rope and gear right - being safe, and setting a good example - everything we should aim for in good cragmanship.
-And when I feel like just gunning it up the easy ground, as if time really matters, I always think back to the time I got knocked of bike by a black dog that leapt from a car, a chance encounter so slim I doubt it would ever happen again (I ended up in A&E with a big hole in my head).
+For me, personally, I feel pride in well protecting any climb, even one I could solo, climbing it well, getting the rope and gear right - being safe, and setting a good example - everything we should aim for in good craftsmanship.
+And when I feel like just gunning it up the easy ground as if time really matters, I always think back to the time I got knocked of the bike by a black dog that leapt from a car, a chance encounters so slimly I doubt it would ever happen again (I ended up in A&E with a big hole in my head).
 Well we can go through life, doing things that we know are dangerous, but know our skills make safe (driving at high speed for example), and yet, one day, a black dog may cross our path.